Sharing Stories and Learning to Read at Home

 4. Be positive

-If your child says something nearly right to start with that is fine.
-Don’t say ‘No. That’s wrong,’ but instead say ‘Let’s read it together’ and point to the words and the sounds as you say them.
+If your child makes a mistake, don’t say ‘No. That’s wrong,’ but instead say ‘Let’s read it together’ and point to the words and the sounds as you say them.
 Boost your child’s confidence with constant praise for even the smallest achievement.

 5. Visit the Library

 Encourage your child to use the public library regularly.

 Try to read with your child on most school days.
 ‘Little and often’ is much better than longer sessions.